lukas8920/hikealerts/README.md

 The purpose of the API is to provide information to hikers about dangers, weather impacts etc. (called events in the following) that affect the accessibility of certain hiking paths.

-An rawEvent is described by:
+An openAiEvent is described by:
 - geospatial coordinates
 - optional: validity (from date, to date)
 - optional: publisher